Uxianity/luau-x/README.md

-Luau-x is a project that i've been sollely working on alone.
+Luau-x is a project that i've been working on alone.

-Download the latest version, insert it in your game, and require it within a script.
+To use it:

+* Download the latest version of luau-x
+* Insert the model inside your game
+* Require it from a script.

 It's that easy!

 > [!TIP]
 > For information about luau-x, please refer to the [wiki.](https://github.com/Uxianity/luau-x/wiki)